-Eliza Wheeler is the bestselling illustrator-author of Miss Maple’s Seeds and was a recipient of the prestigious Sendak Fellowship.
-She has illustrated numerous books for children, including Newbery Honor book Doll Bones (Holly Black), Wherever You Go (Pat Zietlow Miller), and John Ronald’s Dragons: Story of J.R.R.
-Tolkien (Catherine McAlister).
-She is from northern Wisconsin, Los Angeles CA, and now lives in Minneapolis, Minnesota.
+Eliza Wheeler is the illustrator-author of Home in the Woods and the NYT bestselling picture book Miss Maple’s Seeds.
+She was a recipient of the Sendak Fellowship Award, and has illustrated numerous books for children, including Newbery Honor book Doll Bones (Holly Black), When I'm With You and Wherever You Go (Pat Zietlow Miller), and John Ronald’s Dragons: Story of J.R.R.
+Tolkien (Caroline McAlister).
+She grew up in the northwoods of Wisconsin, and now lives with her husband in Minneapolis, Minnesota.

 Represented byJen Rofe of the Andrea Brown Literary Agency.